xibosignage/xibo-manual/source/en/layouts_editor.md

 For example the image above shows 2 **Description Elements** from the **Calendar Widget** have been added.
 One has a **Data Slot of 1** the other a **Data Slot of 2.** If 10 (Calendar Events) items were returned, Data Slot 1 would show items 1,3,5,7,9 with Data Slot 2 showing items 2,4,6,8,10.
 {/tip}

-In addition Elements have the option to **Pin this slot** so that it becomes static and won't cycle through items.
+In addition Elements have the option to **Pin this slot** so that the first data item to appear in that slot will stay there for the entire duration of the Widget and won't cycle through items with the others.

 {tip}
-You can also set whether to **Repeat items** in order to fill all data slots by using the checkbox on the **Advanced** tab of the properties panel.
+You can also set whether to **Repeat items** in order to fill all data slots to ensure that you don't have any empty slots by using the checkbox on the **Advanced** tab of the properties panel.
 {/tip}

 #### Grouping Elements